bpolan/UCI_HAR/README.md

 ## How to use
 - Download the data from the link above.
-- Download the UCI_HAR_assignment_stuff.R file and save it in the same folder as the test and train folders (should also include features.txt and activity_labels.txt).
+- Download the run_analysis.R file and save it in the same folder as the test and train folders (should also include features.txt and activity_labels.txt).
 - Run the script (Make sure dplyr is installed)
 - tidy_UCI_HAR.txt should be created in the working directory.